 Baker Ranch Community Park in Lake Forest can make adults feel like kids going down a tunnel slide and provides new play opportunities for little ones.
-It opened in the new community of Baker Ranch on May 28, 2014.
+It opened in the new community of Baker Ranch in May 2014.

-How to Get to Baker Ranch Community Park in Lake Forest: From Interstate 405, take Bake Parkway towards the foothills and Lake Forest.
+Directions to Baker Ranch Community Park in Lake Forest: From Interstate 405, take Bake Parkway towards the foothills and Lake Forest.
 You’ll drive quite a few miles past Trabuco and turn left on Dimension Drive where the big Baker Ranch neighborhood sign sits.
 You’ll bear to the right at the roundabout and head towards the sign pointing to Catalina.
 The park is past “The Grove” on your right.
-(Address: 26380 Rancho Parkway) MAP TO BAKER RANCH COMMUNITY PARK IN LAKE FOREST
+(Address: 26380 Rancho Parkway, Lake Forest) MAP TO BAKER RANCH COMMUNITY PARK IN LAKE FOREST

 It feels big.
 Adults look small standing around it.
 Also feels much “greener” than most playground areas – and the sycamores should provide shade when they grow.